taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 The Bored API was built using  [MEVN stack](https://www.educative.io/edpresso/what-is-mevn-stack) with frontend using Vue.js and Webpack and backend using Node.js and MongoDB.
 The application on [www.boredapi.com](www.boredapi.com) is hosted on Heroku.
 You can use this hosted API for querying activities without deploying your own.

-If you do want to install and deploy this project on your own host , follow the steps below:
+If you do want to install and deploy this project on your own host, follow the steps below:

 1. Install Node.js and install MongoDB.
-2. Clone the project from [https://github.com/drewthoennes/Bored-API] (https://github.com/drewthoennes/Bored-API).
+2. Clone the project from [https://github.com/drewthoennes/Bored-API](https://github.com/drewthoennes/Bored-API).
 3. Start MongoDB instance, change directory to the clone project from step 2 and run
 ```
 npm install